Stakeholder satisfaction is important for you to complete the project successfully.

 Before concluding the post, let’s revisit some key points:

 - A stakeholder is a person, group or entity who has any kind of interest in your project.

 - A stakeholder register is a project management document that contains the name of your stakeholders and every detail about them.

 - The stakeholder register must be updated when any new stakeholder is identified or any change is observed in stakeholder attributes.

 The stakeholder register is the first document you will create after the project charter is signed.
 As stakeholder identification is a continuous process, you will have to keep updating this document throughout the project life cycle.
 Since this register contains names, emails, stakeholders’ classification, and the strategies to manage them, it may not be shown to everybody.
-You should keep document in a secure place and not allow everybody to access it.
+You should keep the document in a secure place and restrict its access.